Hernán Crespo: Al-Duhail

 On 24 March 2022, Crespo succeeded Luís Castro at Al-Duhail in the Qatar Stars League.
 In his first season, he won a treble of the league, Qatar Cup and Qatari Stars Cup, while also reaching the semi-finals of the AFC Champions League.
 On 11 October 2023, he left his position at the club by mutual consent.

 Al Ain

 After leaving Al-Duhail Crespo was signed by Al Ain in November 2023.
 He then led the team to the Asian Champions League final, where they beat Yokohama F. Marinos.
 In the 2024–25 season following some bad results, including a 5–1 defeat to Cristiano Ronaldo's Al Nassr, the club decided to dismiss him.

 Return to São Paulo

 On 18 June 2025, Crespo rejoined São Paulo as head coach on a deal running until December 2026.
+The following 9 March, despite sitting second in the league, he was sacked.

+Atlas

+In July 2026, Crespo was appointed head coach of Atlas in Mexico's top flight.

 Personal life

-In May 2005, Crespo married Italian equestrian Alessia Andra Rossi, with whom he has three children.
+In May 2005, Crespo married Italian equestrian Alessia Andra Rossi, with whom he has three daughters, Nicole, Sofia and Martina.
+They divorced in 2019.
+In October 2024, he got engaged to Argentine influencer Antonella Silguero.